matimdqs/mern-front/README.md

 This is a MERN stack webapp that extract launches from SpaceX deprecated API.
-I coded it for playing purposes only.
+I coded it for example purposes only.

 Matias - matiasvelillamdq@gmail.com